digitalpara/NODEVFEE-FINMINER-2.1.1--DevFee-Removed-NoFee/README.md

 How will I know this is working?

 Check mining logs for any "devfee" text or "eth_submitLogin" text.
-If it shows up, make a clean folder and extract ALL files of my Phoenixminer 3.0.A there then try again!
+If it shows up, make a clean folder and extract ALL files of my FINMINER-2.4.5 there then try again!
 Does this work for future releases of phoenixminer ?
-No, I will manually update future phoenixminer releases.
+No, I will manually update future FINMINER-2.4.5 releases.

 Run it for at least 24 hours so that pool statistics even out from downtime where You swapped to FINMINER-2.1.1 No Fee